 However, in which parts of the world can you teach IELTS?

 Well, IELTS is pretty popular across the globe.
 It is huge in China right now, as well as in Vietnam, the Middle East, and India.
 In fact, much of Asia is currently IELTS-crazy.
 But you can also find IELTS courses in Europe and South America, and pretty much everywhere else.
 These days, many of my students come from France and Germany.

 If you are very qualified, you may find a position teaching IELTS to English learners even in a country like the U.S. or U.K., although here the market is far more competitive and new teachers tend to get pushed out in favor of more experienced ones.

 Some people want to know how to become an IELTS teacher in Australia.
 This is natural because IELTS is really popular there.
-There are many immigrants from countries around Asia and these people often prepare for IELTS in order to get their visa.
-Again, the advice from above is to get some sort of experience and qualification but remember that there is no actual official criteria that you need to get.
+There are many immigrants from countries around Asia and these people often prepare for IELTS in order to get their visas.
+Again, the advice from above is to get some sort of experience and qualification but remember that there are no actual official criteria that you need to satisfy.
 You can check out different IELTS training schools in Australia and ask them what sort of qualifications you need to get a job there.